Chart Color Schemes

 The economic profile demonstrates exceptional strength, placing the area among the top 10% nationally based on comprehensive AreaSearch income analysis

-The Schofields (West) - Colebee SA2 had an above average income level according to AreaSearch aggregated ATO data for financial year 2022.
-The median income among taxpayers was $61,090 and the average income stood at $68,796, compared to Greater Sydney's figures of $56,994 and $80,856 respectively.
+The Schofields (West) - Colebee SA2 had an above average income level according to AreaSearch's aggregation of latest ATO data for financial year 2022.
+Its median taxpayer income was $61,090 and the average was $68,796, compared to Greater Sydney's figures of $56,994 and $80,856 respectively.
 As of September 2025, estimated incomes would be approximately $68,793 (median) and $77,471 (average), based on Wage Price Index growth of 12.61% since financial year 2022.
-The 2021 Census showed household, family and personal incomes ranked highly in Schofields (West) - Colebee, between the 91st and 97th percentiles nationally.
-Income brackets indicated that 32.6% of residents (4,673 people) earned $1,500-$2,999 weekly, mirroring the surrounding region at 30.9%.
-Higher earners made up a substantial presence with 53.4% exceeding $3,000 weekly.
-High housing costs consumed 19.0% of income, but strong earnings placed disposable income at the 96th percentile and the area's SEIFA income ranking was in the 9th decile.
+The 2021 Census showed that household, family, and personal incomes in Schofields (West) - Colebee ranked highly nationally, between the 91st and 97th percentiles.
+Income brackets indicated that 32.6% of residents (4,673 people) earned between $1,500 and $2,999 weekly, similar to the surrounding region at 30.9%.
+A substantial 53.4% of residents earned more than $3,000 weekly.
+High housing costs consumed 19.0% of income, but strong earnings placed disposable income at the 96th percentile nationally.
+The area's SEIFA income ranking placed it in the 9th decile.

 Frequently Asked Questions - Income